-We will explore options for obtaining and displaying basemap data (e.g. Ordnance Survey basemaps and Google and Bing aerial imagery), accessing other free value-added data, e.g. via web services, capturing spatial data including that generated by GPS smart-phone apps or hand-held GPS, registering and manipulating raster data, and producing maps for reports or for display on the web.
-We will explore advanced use of the FSC QGIS plugin and introduce various methods of data synthesis, display and analysis.
+You will explore options for obtaining and displaying basemap data (e.g. Ordnance Survey basemaps and Google and Bing aerial imagery), accessing other free value-added data, e.g. via web services, capturing spatial data including that generated by GPS smart-phone apps or hand-held GPS, registering and manipulating raster data, and producing maps for reports or for display on the web.
+You will explore advanced use of the Field Studies Council QGIS plugin and various methods of data synthesis, display and analysis, will be introduced.

 By the end of the course you should feel that you have an in-depth understanding of the range of capabilities of QGIS and the ways it can help you in your work.
 You will have gained considerable experience of carrying out some of the most important spatial data generation and management tasks with QGIS.